do-your-own-seo/do-your-own-seo.github.io/README.md

 ## Features

 * Pagination for each language via [Jekyll-paginate-v2](https://github.com/sverrirs/jekyll-paginate-v2) (non-supported by Github Pages).
 * Аutomatic generation of the sitemap.
-The [Jekyll-sitemap](https://github.com/jekyll/jekyll-sitemap) plugin allows us to exclude pages and files (*pdf*, etc.) from sitemap.xml.
+The [Jekyll-sitemap](https://github.com/jekyll/jekyll-sitemap) plugin allows us to exclude pages and files from sitemap.xml.
 * Full control over the commenting system with [Staticman](https://github.com/eduardoboucas/staticman).
 * RSS feeds for each language without plugins.
 * Post sharing buttons (Twitter, Facebook, LinkedIn, Reddit) + social meta tags.
 * Schema.org markup (WebSite, WebPage, BlogPosting).

 NB!
 TOCs for the posts are compiled manually, because I prefer to change the anchor text when necessary.
 You might want to use the [Jekyll-toc](https://github.com/toshimaru/jekyll-toc) plugin instead.
 In this case, you can remove the "snippet" variable from the front matter and use {{post.excerpt}} in templates.

 ## Background